pokusew/fel-bsy-bonus-bot/README.md

 Currently, it does not support history and arrow navigation.
 Note that the REPL does not block the periodical updates.

-In oder to see all available commands together with their short description, the user can use `help` or `?` commands.
+In oder to see all the available commands together with their short description, the user can use `help` or `?` commands.
-Below you can see all the available commands (the output of the `help` command).
-Refer to the [Features](#features) section to see colored output.
+Below you can see the output of the `help` command.
+Refer to the [Features](#features) section to see it with colors.
 ```text
 Auto update in 30 seconds.
 Press enter to force update.
 Press Ctrl-C to stop.